JerryChen97/DifferentialEquation/README.tex.md

 ### Finite Difference

-By finite difference method, we can express the derivatives as the difference between lattice points:
+By finite difference method, we can express the derivatives as the difference between lattice points, which are discretized by $\Delta x$:

 $$ f''(x_n) = \frac{f(x_{n-1})+f(x_{n+1})-2f(x_n)}{\Delta x^2} $$